 “When it comes to popular narratives about Black people in Canada, our Excellence is underrepresented.
 From aerospace engineers to political leaders, there is a world of Excellence being paved by Black Canadians.
-Black in Canada – The New Narrative was created to fill a gap.
-It exists to shift the collective thinking about who we are and what we contribute to the world.”

 “Worlds Within: Diverse Histories, Identities, and Experiences of Black People of African Ancestry in British Columbia”